tmaybe/neovim-lazyvim-config/README.md

 1. Add shortcuts to insert blank lines (`[<Space>`, `]<Space>`) and to move the current line up (`[a`) or down (`]a`)
 1. Add shortcut to copy current file's path to clipboard (`<Leader>cg`)
-1. Various cosmetic changes (add new colorschemes and change default, hide invisible characters, show vertical bar, don't animate indent lines, remove the clock on lualine)
+1. Various cosmetic changes (add new colorschemes and change default, hide invisible characters, show vertical bar, remove the clock on lualine)